Banking Law

 Contributor-Level 7

-Banking Law is a body of law that controls how banks and other financial organizations operate.
-It is a complicated and ever-changing field of law that covers a wide range of matters, including banking regulation, which addresses the laws and regulations that banks must follow in order to function.
-This includes capital adequacy, liquidity, and risk management regulations.
+Banking Law controls how banks and other financial organizations operate.
+It covers a wide range of matters related to banking regulation.
+Which addresses the laws and regulations that banks must follow to function.
+It includes capital adequacy, liquidity, and risk management regulations.

 New answer posted